rofrol/easy_setup/README.md

 Later you run specific scripts listed in `pa-all.sh`.

+If you run JBoss from IDEA and want to have updated frontend resources, you need to remove exclude for directory `pa-web/target/fronted`.

 ### Browser

 When you see in console 'JBoss ... started', open http://localhost:8080/pa-web/frontend/index.jsp?partnerno=6720556 and login as BER07848.